Identification of malfunctioning quantum devices: Results

-Notice that Eq.~\eqref{eq:asymptotic_prob_succ_ad} shows that the improvement over the optimal product state strategy is sub-leading in $N$.
+Numerically we find that for $N=3$ and $\gamma=1/2$ the optimal success probability without ancillas is $\max_{\rho\in\cB(\cH_2^{\otimes 3})} P_S(\cE_{AD})=0.68$---achievable by a pure fully symmetric probe state---while the ultimate limit is $P_S(\cE_{AD})=0.69$.
+The difference is small, but sufficient to show that there is a gap in performance.
+Notice however, that Eq.~\eqref{eq:asymptotic_prob_succ_ad} shows that the improvement over the optimal product state strategy is sub-leading in $N$.
 Indeed, in the limit where the number of devices to be checked is large, the gap between Eqs.~(\ref{eq:ad_lower_bound},~\ref{eq:asymptotic_prob_succ_ad}) closes, and it suffices to deploy our probes in the optimal product state.